 My husband created it one year when my mother, niece and I were on our annual summer vacation.
 I never worried about having to prepare meals in advance leaving frozen portions for him to thaw and eat while I was gone because he loves to cook and is quite excellent at doing so.

-The nice thing about this casserole dish is that ingredients can be altered to suit different tastes.
-A different type of sausage for instance or different herbs would lend different flavor profiles to this dish.
-Instead of a shallot a little bit of onion or even some garlic would be nice.
+The nice thing about this casserole dish is that the ingredients can be altered to suit different tastes.
+A different type of sausage, for instance, or different herbs would lend different flavor profiles to this dish.
+Instead of a shallot, a little bit of onion or even some garlic would be nice.
 Don't be afraid to be creative with what you have in your pantry or when you are strolling the grocery store aisles when it comes to this recipe.
-If you have homegrown tomatoes, use those in place of the canned.
+If you have homegrown tomatoes, use those in place of the canned ones.

 © 2012 Peggy Woods